Please feel free to share your thoughts and comments

 1. They Need to like You

 If people don’t like you then they won’t respect you.
 If they won’t respect you, then it may be difficult for them to listen to anything you have to say.
 Rapport is the power to influence.
 It’s a first and a must.
 People generally make up their minds about you when they first meet you.
 Try to find common ground, such as shared interests.
 Use open-ended questions to discover more about the person.
-You can always mirror the person’s body language and match their tone of voice.
-People are usually drawn to those who are like them.
-Remember to be genuine when taking an interest in the other person.
+Remember to be genuine when taking an interest in the other person, not just ask questions for the sake of it.
+Start your day in business thinking, who can I help today, rather than who can I take from today.
+The more value you bring into people's lives the more trust you will build.

 2. You Need Credibility